 Are Catholic high schools supporting their LGBT students?

 Gay-straight alliances are a way to show LGBT teens God's love.
-How do they fair in Catholic high schools?
+How do they fare in Catholic high schools?

 Andrew Perez joined his high school’s gay-straight alliance (GSA) because he believed in Pope Francis’ message of love for all people.
 His religion class at Xavier High School, a Jesuit boys school in Manhattan, discussed sexuality and the pope’s response.
 “I was interested to hear Pope Francis say [gay people] are welcomed with open arms,” Perez, now a senior, says.
 “A lot of [gay people] are under the impression that they are not accepted.”
 He joined the group because “as a straight male I thought it was important to stand up for a group in my school who may not be comfortable,” he says.
 “As an ally, you are actively practicing having open arms.”